 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Tracker Recovers Costs for Frequency IURC Cause No. Fuel Adjustment Clause (FAC) Coal and other fuels Quarterly 38706 Transmission, Distribution & Storage System Improvement Charge Projects in 7-year infrastructure plan Semi-Annual 44371 Environmental Cost Recovery (ECR) Emissions control equipment (including operations & maintenance) Semi-Annual 42150 Demand Side Management (DSM) Energy efficiency programs Semi-Annual 43618 Resource Adequacy Adjustment (RA) Capacity resources needed for system reliability Semi-Annual 44155 Regional Transmission Operator (RTO) Participation in Midcontinent Independent Transmission System Operator (MISO) Semi-Annual 44156 Federally Mandated Cost Adjustment (FMCA) Critical infrastructure protection Semi-Annual 44340
+Tracker Recovers Costs for Frequency IURC Cause No. Fuel Adjustment Clause (FAC) Coal and other fuels Quarterly 38706 Transmission, Distribution & Storage System Improvement Charge (TDSIC) Projects in 7-year infrastructure plan Semi-Annual 44371 Environmental Cost Recovery (ECR) Emissions control equipment (including operations & maintenance) Semi-Annual 42150 Demand Side Management (DSM) Energy efficiency programs Semi-Annual 43618 Resource Adequacy Adjustment (RA) Capacity resources needed for system reliability Semi-Annual 44155 Regional Transmission Operator (RTO) Participation in Midcontinent Independent Transmission System Operator (MISO) Semi-Annual 44156 Federally Mandated Cost Adjustment (FMCA) Critical infrastructure protection Semi-Annual 44340

-* Rankings and examples refer to monthly usage of 1,000 kWh in the IURC’s 2014 Residential Bill Survey, based on July 1, 2014 billings.
+* Rankings and examples refer to monthly usage of 1,000 kWh in the IURC’s 2015 Residential Bill Survey.